Tag Archives: Evanston Jewelry

 1780 AUSTRIA THE MARIA THERESA THALER COIN * RESTRIKE * 83% SILVER 28.1 GRAMS

-The Maria Theresa thaler (MTT) is a silver bullion coin that has been used in world trade continuously since it was first minted in 1741.
-It is named after Empress Maria Theresa, who ruled Austria, Hungary, and Bohemia from 1740 to 1780 and is depicted on the coin.
-In 1741 they used the Reichsthaler standard of […]
+The Maria Theresa Thaler (MTT) is a silver bullion coin that has maintained its role in world trade since its initial minting in 1741.
+It derives its name from Empress Maria Theresa, who reigned over Austria, Hungary, and Bohemia from 1740 to 1780 and is depicted on the coin.
+Initially, in 1741, the coin adhered […]

 Read More